-In short, left-wing market anarchists reject capitalism and embrace markets and property.
+In short, left-wing market anarchists reject capitalism and embrace markets and some kinds of property.
 This may sound counterintuitive as capitalism is understood as a market ideology and our neoliberal era is seen as an expansion of free markets.
 Market anarchists reject this notion and cite things like borders and police, intellectual property, restrictions on land use and credit as the primary conditions that sustain capitalism.
 For example a free market that violently extends patent restrictions on the production of medicine and food is obviously not free at all!

 As leftists we identify and strongly condemn the state's 'subsidy of history' to big business, the last several hundred years of capitalist violence and robbery that was necessary to compel people into wage labor to begin with.
 As anarchists we obviously reject all the common "isms" in racism, sexism and transphobia, ableism etc, as well as the communist regimes who preserved privilege and hierarchy under a different colored flag.
 We see freedom as a meaningful goal for it's own sake.